Stape

 In the case of server Google Tag Manager, if you set up a tagging server URL located under your main site domain, like ss.example.com for the website example.com, a tagging server can set first-party cookies, which will increase the cookie lifetime to the default settings.

 Even after advertisers found this solution, webkit tried to restrict it even more.
 Their main concern was CNAME cloaking, which was later restricted.
 CNAME clocking is designed to outwit ITP so that it would treat third-party cookies in a first-party contact.
-If Safari detects CNAME cloaking, they limit JavaScript first-party cookies to the same 7 days as they would limit third-party cookies.
+If Safari broswer detects CNAME cloaking, they limit JavaScript first-party cookies to the same seven days as they would limit third-party cookies.

-How does ITP limits cookies for responses from 3rd party IPs?Copy link to this section
+How does ITP limits cookies for responses from 3rd party IPs?

 In autumn 2022, webkit announced the new limitation on using third-party cookies for all Safari users.
 They will limit cookie lifetimes to 7 days for responses from third-party IP addresses.
 This limitation is available only for beta Safari users and does not yet affect everyone.
 But since it was announced several months ago, it will soon be released to production and affect all browsers using ITP.

-Whenever a new ITP detects that the IP address of the URL that tries to set cookies is different from your website’s domain, it cuts cookies' lifetime to 7 days, whether it’s first-party or third-party.
+Whenever a new ITP detects that the IP address of the URL that tries to set cookies is different from your website’s domain, it cuts cookies' lifetime to seven days, whether it’s first-party or third-party.
 For example, your website example.com points to IP 1.1.1.1, and you previously used server-side tagging to increase cookies' lifetime.
 Let’s say you use the tagging server ss.example.com which points to 2.2.2.2 to set first-party cookies.
 ITP will detect that example.com and ss.example.com have completely different IPs.
 In this case, it will treat cookies set by the tagging server ss.example.com as standard third-party cookies, limiting cookies' lifetime to 7 days.

 Safari won't decrease cookies' lifetime if the IP address of the domain that sets first-party cookies is half matching (i.e., 16 for IPv4 and 64 for IPv6).
 So if your main site IP address is 1.1.1.1, then cookies are set from the subdomain that points to the IP, which starts with 1.1. will be considered the first party, and its lifetime won’t be cut.
 But Webkit says they might change the first 50% match rate rule.

-Why does Safari decide to limit cookies by IP?Copy link to this section
+Why does Safari decide to limit cookies by IP?

 After the restriction on CNAME records, most platforms and server Google Tag Manager also moved to use A or AAAA records for setting up first-party cookies related to third-party domains.
-So, for example, you can set a custom domain for your sGTM tagging server URL by utilizing A record in case of stape users and set first-party cookies for Google Analytics, Facebook, Affiliate networks, etc., with the help of server-side tagging.
+So, for example, you can set a custom domain for your sGTM tagging server URL by utilizing A record in case of Stape users and set first-party cookies for Google Analytics, Facebook, Affiliate networks, etc., with the help of server-side tagging.

-The impact of the new Safari restrictionsCopy link to this section
+The impact of the new Safari restrictions

 This new release would bring everyone back to where they were using third-party cookies.
 When a user browses your website in Safari, first-party cookies will live for up to 7 days, except it is set from the domain whose IP matches at least 50% of your website IP address.

-Is server-side tracking a solution for the new ITP cookies limitationsCopy link to this section
+Is server-side tracking a solution for the new ITP cookies limitations

 Yes!
-And it’s easy to prolong cookies in Safari using stape solutions:
+And it’s easy to prolong cookies in Safari using Stape solutions:

 This power-up helps to make sure that your marketing cookies are active all the time, even if they get deleted.
-Cookie keeper comes with a “master cookie” - a special tracker that identifies each visitor’s unique ID on your website.
+Cookie Keeper comes with a “master cookie” - a special tracker that identifies each visitor’s unique ID on your website.
 This cookie is stored as a first-party cookie and it lets you comply with all ITP rules.
 So when the marketing cookies are deleted, the “master cookie” provides information to restore them.
 This means you can still see how people are using your website and how well your advertisements are working, even if the original cookies were deleted.

 1. Download our apps for: